bagder/uncurled/project/we.md

 # The project is we, not "I" nor "you"

 **How** you communicate in and about Open Source projects is important and well greatly affect how you and your work is perceived.
-Clear communicattion is important because you are working with humans, and in many cases people who do not have English as their primary language.
+Clear communication is important because you are working with humans, and in many cases people who do not have English as their primary language.